 470.667 - Machine Learning and Neural Networks

 Machine learning and, more broadly, artificial intelligence, has recently had a series of unprecedented successes in performing tasks such as image recognition and autonomously playing video games at a higher level of accuracy and performance than humans.
 These successes are driven by accelerated developments in machine learning, notably neural networks.
-This course will cover a variety of machine learning algorithms from linear regression to nonlinear neural networks.
+This course covers a variety of machine learning algorithms from linear regression to nonlinear neural networks.
+Students will learn to implement these algorithms and understand how they work.
+Further, students will learn how to select and implement an appropriate algorithm depending on the type of dataset they have, and will be able to use the algorithm to generate predictions.
+Prerequisite: 470.681 Statistics and Political Analysis This course will cover a variety of machine learning algorithms from linear regression to nonlinear neural networks.
 Students will learn to implement these algorithms and understand how they work.
 Further, students will learn how to select and implement an appropriate algorithm depending on the type of dataset they have, and will be able to use the algorithm to generate predictions.
 Prerequisite: 470.681 Statistics and Political Analysis

 470.668 - The Politics and Process of American Foreign Policy